daheise/simrate_control/README.md

 ## Known Issues

-* A flight plan must have at least one waypoint between departure and destination, otherwise the waypoints do not progress correctly.
+* MSFS inserts "phantom waypoints" that must be flown near to advance the flight plan as seen by the controller.
+They have names like TIMECLI and TIMEVER.
 * This utility is only tested extensively with default planes.
-Mods and third party planes often do not have the simvars this utilty relies on, and may behave in unexpected ways or not at all.
+Mods and third party planes often do not have the simvars this utility relies on, and may behave in unexpected ways or not at all.
 For example, the FlyByWire A320NX does not work at all, because it uses a multitude of custom simvars.
 The Working Title mods can also cause inconsistent behavior due to issues with